fusion5/xp-asm/README.md

 - Try PositionInfo with Naturals as offsets
     OK

+- Some addresses in tests should be word8, add overflow tests OK

 *** Activity stack

 - Add alignment feature, AAlignIA, AAlignVA
-- Addresses in tests should be word8, and add overflow tests
-- Refactor tests
+- Refactor tests (opcode-like and offsets in different types)
 - sizeIA and sizeRVA should return a Natural if they would take the current position, they could be used to implement alignment (so no need for AlignIA/AlignRVA atoms).